May pleads for Brexit deal she can sell at home

 The exit bill is the most poisonous issue, with Germany and France insisting that there should be no impact on the EU’s budget from Britain’s departure.

-In Florence, May promised to maintain Britain’s contributions for two years after Brexit to complete the current EU budget period, totalling around 20 billion euros ($24 billion).
+In Florence, May promised to maintain Britain’s contributions for two years after Brexit to complete the current EU budget period, totaling around 20 billion euros ($24 billion).

 European Parliament chief Antonio Tajani dubbed that sum “peanuts” this week and said it should be nearer 50 or 60 billion euros.